christian-bromann/awesome-selenium/README.md

 ### Web Scraping / Mining

-- [Scrapy](http://scrapy.org) - **Python**, mainly a scraper/miner - fast, well documented and, can be linked with [Django Dynamic Scraper](http://django-dynamic-scraper.readthedocs.org/en/latest/) for nice mining deployments, or [Scrapy Cloud](http://scrapinghub.com/scrapy-cloud.html) for PaaS (server-less) deployment, works in terminal or an server stand-alone proces, can be used with **Celery**, built on top of **Twisted**.
+- [Scrapy](http://scrapy.org) - **Python**, mainly a scraper/miner - fast, well documented and, can be linked with [Django Dynamic Scraper](http://django-dynamic-scraper.readthedocs.org/en/latest/) for nice mining deployments, or [Scrapy Cloud](http://scrapinghub.com/scrapy-cloud.html) for PaaS (server-less) deployment, works in terminal or an server stand-alone process, can be used with **Celery**, built on top of **Twisted**.
 - [Node-Crawler](https://github.com/sylvinus/node-crawler) - **Node.js** Web Crawler/Spider for NodeJS + server-side jQuery.

 ### Specifications

 - [The WebDriver Wire Protocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol) - All implementations of WebDriver that communicate with the browser, or a RemoteWebDriver server shall use a common wire protocol.
-- [WebDriver](http://www.w3.org/TR/webdriver/) - This specification defines the WebDriver API, a platform and language-neutral interface and associated wire protocol that allows programs or scripts to introspect into, and control the behaviour of, a web browser.
+- [WebDriver](http://www.w3.org/TR/webdriver/) - This specification defines the WebDriver API, a platform and language-neutral interface and associated wire protocol that allows programs or scripts to introspect into, and control the behavior of, a web browser.

 ### Blogs